 The world’s most popular language learning service and the most downloaded app from the Education category on Google Play has more than 300,000,000 users worldwide.
 19 languages, 62 courses, and 25 million active users monthly – the numbers speak for themselves.
 So what helped Duolingo raise to the top?
 Shaping the learning process as a game.

 The language courses at Duolingo are organized as a series of lessons with medals for good performance, streak rewards for completing a lesson every day, and 25 levels to reach by earning XP.
-All of these tricks are aimed to do what very few services manage: make education fun.

 In addition to how the process is built, the sentences used for language practice are oftentimes hilariously nonsensical.
 “You are eating my dog’s food”, “I am a talking moose” and “The police are after me” might not be phrases you’ll ever use in real life, but they regularly go viral on social networks, raising Duolingo’s popularity higher and higher.
 There is truly no better example of the success you can achieve from gamifying your project.

 Funded by a Kickstarter campaign back in 2013, Habitica is a productivity app that helps you achieve your goals and manage everyday tasks.
-Its difference from most other similar apps is that it’s designed as a role-playing game.

 Starting at level 1 with no equipment, the user earns XP for performing tasks of different complexity, from routine household chores to completing an art project.
 With gaining experience and reaching new levels, you get to join a guild, unlock new armor, weapons, and even pets.
 Failing to perform chores from your to-do list leads to losing health, equipment, and ultimately “dying” and going back to the previous level.